epleterte/ssh-xdg-open/README.md

-ssh-xdg-open
+ssh-xdg-open :penguin:
 ============

 tids and bits needed to enable ssh-links (ssh://) in the web browser (Chromium, Firefox) ...or any desktop application.
   I found both tids and bits lying gently on the Internet, so thank you kindly Internets.

 installation